Filter by Suburb

 Burleigh Hill

-Well hasn’t this simple little piece of Mother Nature become a local legend?
-No matter the day of the week (but particularly Sunday arvos) “the hill” as it’s affectionately known is packed with picnic rugs, ball games and groups of revelers basking in the sunshine.
+Well, hasn’t this simple little piece of Mother Nature become an icon?
+No matter the day of the week (but particularly Sunday arvos), “the hill” as it’s affectionately known, is packed with picnic rugs, ball games and groups of revellers basking in the sunshine.
 Looking out over the ocean and with the city in the distance, it’s the perfect spot for a late afternoon lemonade or early morning coffee date with the crew.
-If you’re feeling energetic, take a stroll around the hill to Talle Creek for some Insta-worthy scenery or if you’re into hill and chill then order some takeaway and perch up on a picnic blanket to soak up the scenery.
+Order some of your fav takeaway from James Street, and perch up on a picnic blanket to soak up the scenery.
+Better yet, sunset.

 Where: The south end of The Esplanade, Burleigh Heads